ucsb-csw8/w23k/_announcements/week-04.md

 * The slides and class recordings as well as the videos from the class and lab sections are posted on Gauchospace (look for the ⏩ icon; use your <span style="color:red">**UCSB address**</span> - we won't be granting access to personal gmail accounts.)

-* The last section of every chapter in zyBook contains our class notes, which we update afterward with whatever was discussed in class.
-Sometimes, like this week, there is additional code for you to practice with (the number-guessing game using the `random` module).

 ## ⏰ Week 5 - Due dates and Deadlines ⏰

 Check the [Calendar]({{site.url}}/{{site.baseurl}}/calendar#week-4), for the due dates.
 They are the same as they've been before.